Industry federations aim to speed up translation of research into applications

 The four Flemish industry federations want to translate scientific knowledge and research into industrial applications more quickly and efficiently.
-To this end, they signed a declaration of commitment during the ninth Industry Forum in Ardooie, West Flanders province.
-“This is how we want to keep our industry competitive,” they stated.
+To this end, they signed a declaration of commitment during the ninth Industry Forum in West Flanders.
+“This is how we want to keep our industry competitive,” they said.

 The Industry Forum, a consultation platform between the Flemish government and the industry federations Agoria, essenscia, Fevia and Fedustria, took place on Monday at technical textiles company Sioen in Ardooie.
-There, in the presence of minister president Matthias Diependaele and together with the four Strategic Research Centres Flanders Make, imec, VIB and VITO, a declaration of commitment was signed.
+There, in the presence of minister president Matthias Diependaele and with the strategic research centres Flanders Make, imec, VIB and VITO, a declaration of commitment was signed.

 “We want to accelerate innovation, which is why it is very important that research reaches companies more easily,” said Pol Lombaert of Centexbel, the research centre for the textile and plastics industry.
 “Because that is where value is created.”